akankshashriv/jekyll-TeXt-theme/_posts/Draft/A Brief History of Machine Learning.md

 > ### Who is this for?
-> Anybody interested in learning more about Artificial Intelligence and Machine Learning, and how the field came about to
+> Anybody interested in learning more about Artificial Intelligence and Machine Learning, and how the field came about to be.
+Some parts of the posts requires some technical knowledge, specifically basic probability and calculus, but I have tried to add notes for someone who just wants overviews and not technical depth.
+You can find these notes in a blockquote like this one!

 In this series of posts, I will explore the theory and applications of machine learning from a historical lens.
 I have often found myself intrigued by how the current state-of-the-art algorithms came to be and how the field evolved.
 It's a good idea to understand the evolution of a field in order to develop a solid theoretical foundation.